Appearance

 dbr.accordion, dbr.accordion.close, dbr.accordion.style, dbr.accordion.class

-An accordion is a UI element (similar to a horizontal tab) that is best suited for displaying a limited number of items.
+An accordion is a user interface element, similar to a horizontal tab, designed to display a limited number of items at once.

-To use an accordion, start a new accordion with the dbr.accordion command.
-Each subsequent dbr.accordion command adds a new accordion element to the existing one.
-The content of each accordion comes after the 'dbr.accordion' command.
-Once finished with the accordion, close the element with the dbr.accordion.close command.
+To create an accordion in myDBR, start with the dbr.accordion command.
+Each subsequent dbr.accordion command adds a new accordion section to the existing accordion.
+Place the content for each accordion section immediately after the corresponding dbr.accordion command.
+Close the accordion with dbr.accordion.close once all sections are defined.

-You can customize the accordion behavior by passing the jQuery accordion options as the second parameter to the dbr.accordion command.
-The 'active' option defines the default open section (starting from zero).
-To have all accordion sections closed by default, you can use the 'active:false' option.
-To enable multiple accordion sections to be open at the same time, you can use the 'multiopen:true' option.
-When defining multiple options, separate them with a comma, for example, 'active:false, multiopen:true'.
+Customize the behavior of the accordion using jQuery accordion options as the second parameter to dbr.accordion.
+For example, use the 'active' option to define the default open section (starting from zero).
+Use 'active:false' to have all sections closed by default.
+Enable multiple sections to be open simultaneously with 'multiopen:true'.
+Separate multiple options with commas, like 'active:false, multiopen:true'.

 select 'dbr.text', "Before accordion", 'comment';